empathic-ai/altimit/README.md

 ## Compatibility / Plugins

 Altimit is available as a plugin for Godot, Unity, native Windows and native Linux.
 Support is planned for native macOS and native iOS in the near future.
-If you'd like to see support for another platform, please consider contributing to the project.
+If you'd like to see support for another platform or language, please consider contributing to the project.

 Platform | Support |
 --- | --- |